-Various LACIS affiliates’ work focuses on Brazil.
-The work of Holly Gibbs, on soy moratorium contributes to the preservation of the rain forest, and how environmental policies may promote productivity.
+Various LACIS affiliates’ work focus on Brazil.
+Holly Gibbs, asks how the soy moratorium contributes to the preservation of the rain forest, and how environmental policies may promote productivity.
 Jenna Nobles studies behavior changes in response to health risk, including the Zika threat in Brazil.
 Falina Enríquez writes about music and musicians in Recife.
-Our IRIS Faculty Director, Lesley Bartlett, and Kathryn Moeller work on a comparative analysis of educational practices in Latin America, with a special focus on Brazil.
+Lesley Bartlett works on a comparative analysis of educational practices in Latin America, with a special focus on Brazil.
 Margaret R. Hawkins focuses on language, mobility and education in community-based settings in domestic and global contexts.
 She recently published a book in 2021, titled Transmodal Communications: Transpositioning Semiotics and Relations (Clevedon UK: Multilingual Matters).
-Kathryn Sanchez, who published a book on performance and stardom (Creating Carmen Miranda: Race, Camp, and Transnational Stardom, Vanderbilt University Press, 2016), today writes about films depicting the Amazon.
-Karen Strier, given the Recognition Award, Operação Primatas, works on Brazilian mammals, and other endangered species.
-Katherine Jensen examines disparate approaches to knowledge and the body in the asylum-screening process in Brazil.
-Sarah Wells, last fall a fellow at UW’s Institute for Research in the Humanities, specializes in Brazilian cinema.
+Kathryn Sanchez, who published a book on performance and stardom (Creating Carmen Miranda: Race, Camp, and Transnational Stardom, Vanderbilt University Press, 2016), is currently working on a book about films depicting the Amazon.
+Karen Strier, given the Recognition Award, Operação Primatas, works on Brazilian mammals and other endangered species, and the 6th edition of her Primate Behavior Ecology was published by Routledge in 2021.
+Sarah Ann Wells, specializes in Brazilian cinema.
 Her book, Media Laboratories, Late Modernist Authorship in South America won the Best Book (Humanities category) from the Southern Cone Section of the Latin American Studies Association.
 Luis Madureira publishes on Brazilian and Lusophone African literature and film.
 Katherine Jensen’s research interests include race, political sociology, and forced migration in the Americas, with a focus on Brazil.

 Sarah Clayton explores the ways in which the growth and decline of pre-colonial cities and states in Mexico transformed surrounding landscapes and communities, among them the famous city of Teotihuacán.
-Alfonso Morales, who was recently awarded a Vilas Distinguished Achievement Professor Award, focuses on food security, and climate change in Mexico as well as dietary habits in a health context.
-Michel Wattiaux works on sustainability of small holder farms in Mexico.
+Alfonso Morales, who was recently awarded a Vilas Distinguished Achievement Professor Award, focuses on food security and climate change in Mexico as well as dietary habits in a health context.
+Michel Wattiaux works on the sustainability of small holder farms in Mexico.
 Jorge Osorio conducts research on viral diseases and zoonotic pathogens in Mexico and Colombia.
 Sarah McKinnon is writing a book on the discursive representations of Mexico in the US rhetoric.
 Edna Ledesma works on Latinos in urban settings and the U.S./Mexico border.
 LACIS Associate Director Alberto Vargas’ research interests are in sustainability and in the interplay of environment and development in Latin America, particularly in Mexico.
 He has recently become interested in the research on psychedelics and delivered a presentation on “Psychedelics in Latin America” during the seminar of the recently opened Transdisciplinary Center for Research in Psychoactive Substances.
 Benjamin Márquez works on Latinos’ histories in the United States and he recently published a book titled The Politics of Patronage, Lawyers, Philanthropy and the Mexican American Legal Defense and Educational Fund (UT, Press, 2021).

 This is by no means a complete map, so if your work is not mentioned and you would like us to talk about it in our next newsletter, please send us your information.
 We are always looking forward to hearing about your new projects and publications.
 We will be updating this map periodically.